MGR-1 Honest John: History and development

 Developed at Redstone Arsenal, Alabama, the Honest John was a large but simple fin-stabilized, unguided artillery rocket weighing 5820 lb in its initial M31 nuclear-armed version.
 Mounted on the back of a truck, the rocket was aimed in much the same way as a cannon and then fired up an elevated ramp, igniting four small spin rockets as it cleared the end of the ramp.
 The M31 had a range of 15.4 mi with a 20 kiloton nuclear warhead and was also capable of carrying a 1500 lb conventional warhead.

 The M31 system included a truck-mounted, unguided, solid-fueled rocket transported in three separate parts.
 The Honest John was assembled in the field before launch, mounted on an M289 launcher, and aimed and fired in about 5 minutes.
 The rocket was originally outfitted with a W7 nuclear warhead, with a variable yield of up to 20 ktonTNT; in 1959, a W31 warhead with three variants was deployed with yields of 2, 10 or 30 kt (8.4, 41.8 or 125.5 TJ).
 There was a W31 variant of 20 ktonTNT used exclusively for the Nike Hercules anti-aircraft system.
 The M31 had a range between 5.5 and 24.8 km.

 Early tests exhibited more scatter on target than was acceptable when carrying conventional payloads.
 Development of an upgraded Honest John, M50, was undertaken to improve accuracy and extend range.
 The size of the fins was greatly reduced to eliminate weathercocking.
 Increased spin was applied to restore the positive stability margin that was lost when fin size was reduced.
 The improved M50, with the smaller fins and more "rifling", had a maximum range of 30+ miles with a scatter on target of only 250 yd, demonstrating an accuracy approaching that of tube artillery.
 The Honest John was manufactured by the Douglas Aircraft Company of Santa Monica, California.

-In the 1960s, sarin nerve gas cluster munitions were also available, designed to be interchangeable for use with either the Honest John or MGM-5 Corporal.
+In the 1960s, Sarin nerve gas cluster munitions were also available, designed to be interchangeable for use with either the Honest John or MGM-5 Corporal.
 Initially the M79 (E19R1) GB cluster warhead, containing 356 M134 (E130R1) bomblets for the M31A1C Honest John.
 The production model was the M190 (E19R2) GB cluster warhead, containing 356 M139 (E130R2) bomblets when the M31A1C was phased out in favor of the XM50 Honest John.
-Under nominal conditions it had an mean area of effect of 0.9 square kilometers.
+Under nominal conditions it had a mean area of effect of 0.9 square kilometers.